 Investing in an insurance policy is one of the wisest decisions travelers can make because it protects them from the various types of risks that are involved in traveling overseas.
 However, when you’re making plans to travel halfway across the globe, it can be hard to come to terms with what insurance you should buy vs. the kind you need.

-Usually, most travelers are concerned about whether they should invest in simple travel insurance or travel health insurance.
+Usually, most travelers are concerned about whether they should invest in simple travel medical insurance or travel health insurance.
 We’ll point out the main difference between the two, so you can make the most out of your trip aboard, minus the worries.

 What does Travel Insurance mean, Anyway?